SalsaGal/unLoKable/README.md

 Options:

--m Whether to read from the tempo marker rather than the entire file
+-t Whether to read from the tempo marker rather than the entire file -l Whether to read from the loop markers
 ```

 If a reading count of 1 is specified, the resulting output file will be exactly the same as the input one.
-This program does not currently seek standard loop markers for SEQ files.
-Instead it uses the first tempo change command as a reference loop start marker.
-Support for standard loop markers may be added in the future with a different argument/option.
+The program supports both standard `seq` loops and tempo change commands as a reference for looping.

 ### sf2panlaw